stephenk02/stephenk02.github.io.old/_projects/RaltsBot.md

 ---
 title: RaltsBot
 date: 17-06-2015
-desc: Written in Python, RaltsBot is a Twitch IRC bot programmed to do just about anything you could want a bot to do.
-Rivalling CleverBot in intelligence (i.e. not intelligent at all), this bot can respond to chatters, attempting to converse with the masses.
-On top of this he also has command support, for some fun quirky little chat stuff.
+desc:
 layout: page
 comments: true
 permalink: projects/RaltsBot/
 external: https://github.com/3Pills/RaltsBot
-language: <a href="https://www.python.org/">Python 2.7</a>
+language: Python 2.7
 ---

+Written in Python, RaltsBot is a Twitch IRC bot programmed to do just about anything you could want a bot to do.
+Rivalling CleverBot in intelligence (i.e. not intelligent at all), this bot can respond to chatters, attempting to converse with the masses.
+On top of this he also has command support, for some fun quirky little chat stuff.